Pope Francis joins IBM and Microsoft in call for AI regulation

 Police have used facial recognition systems to investigate crimes, and Fortune 500 companies have used AI to vet job applicants — both examples of high-stakes tasks where deploying inaccurate or biased software could lead to harm.

-It was not immediately clear whether other technology companies might sign up to the document, or how signatories would implement the principles.
+It was not immediately clear whether other technology companies might sign the document, or how signatories would implement the principles.

-IBM, for example, wants a doctor to be in the loop when its AI technology makes healthcare recommendations – something that may increase over time following a deal with the Vatican-owned Bambino Gesù Children’s Hospital in Rome.
+IBM, for example, wants a doctor to be in the loop when its AI technology makes health care recommendations — something that may increase over time following a deal with the Vatican-owned Bambino Gesù Children’s Hospital in Rome.

 That partnership will focus on developing technology to speed up diagnosis and treatment of brain tumor patients.